High Point University is the Premier Life Skills University, working to transform the lives of their students.

 High Point University is located in North Carolina on the East Coast of the United States.
 We are in High Point, a city with a population of 100,000.
 High Point is a member of the Piedmont Triad, an area with a population of more than 1.4 million people.
-Some of the global companies in the area include AT&T, Honda Aircraft, Polo Ralph Lauren Corporation, Procter & Gamble, the Volvo Group, Federal Express, and many others.
+Global companies in the area include AT&T, Honda Aircraft, Polo Ralph Lauren Corporation, Procter & Gamble, the Volvo Group, Federal Express, and many others.

 TYPE OF SCHOOL: Four-year private liberal arts university